galenseilis/old_blog/_posts/2019-04-07-quantecon-numba.md

 # Introduction

 [Numba](http://numba.pydata.org/) is a Python library that provides an open source just-in-time compiler that allows a coder to mark selected parts of their code to be compiled for faster execution.
-As someone interested in computation at any scale, from calculating 13 * 19 (mental arithmetic is not my forte) to analyzing the behaviour of tens of thousands of genes or hundreds of thousands of IP addresses.
+As someone interested in computation at any scale, from calculating $13 \times 19$ (mental arithmetic is not my *forte*) to analyzing the behaviour of tens of thousands of genes or hundreds of thousands of IP addresses.
 I am not one to squeeze every inch of performance out of something small that was only meant to run once as a proof of concept, but it can be worth speeding up tasks that are either huge or will be repeated.

 Let's get into how to use Numba -- hang on!
 Why not just use compiled languages like C, C++ or FORTRAN?
 Well, herein lies one of meta-problems of development that requires some optimization.
 Coding in Python is useful for quickly coding up proofs of concept, but properties like its dynamic typing slow it down compared to memory-managed code in C. Coding in C will give a faster execution for the same code, but will often require more time and degugging to get ready for deployment.
 Using Python with Numba is an attempt to get the best of both worlds, and in practice is not much slower than software compiled from well-written low-level languages.